AshishMittal33/Detection/README.md

 2. (https://pjreddie.com/darknet/yolo/) download the YOLOv3 weight file and place in same directory of code.

+3. Run detection.py

-3. Replace "inputs\.jpg" with the path to the image you want to perform object detection on.
+4. Replace "inputs\.jpg" with the path to the image you want to perform object detection on.